MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.md

   pull_request:
 ```

-### On push to master or Pull Request to master
+### On push to main or Pull Request to main

-This won't run on a PR between two branches which aren't the `master` branch.
+Runs on a PR again main but won't run on a PR between two branches that both aren't the _main_ branch.

 ```yaml
 on: